Basis-Theory/docs/source/includes/detokenization/_transformations.md

 # Transformations

 Oftentimes data may be tokenized in one format, but you wish to use this data in a different format within a request.
-For example, several pieces of data may be stored together in a complex object such as an Atomic Card token, but you wish to only use a single piece of that data within a request.
+For example, several pieces of data may be stored together in a complex object such as a Card token, but you wish to only use a single piece of that data within a request.

 For this purpose, we offer the ability to apply transformation functions to a detokenization expression.